heusalagroup/hgtest/README.md

 You can add your scripts section to include `"test": "sstest ./dist"`.

-Then you may then use `npm test` to test your files:
+Then you may use `npm test` to test your code:

 ```
 $ npm test